 High School Partnerships Fuel Enrollment

 This shift towards a younger student population is largely the result of partnerships with local high schools.
 Kids as young as 13 and 14 years of age are enrolling in college courses and earning what’s known as dual credit – courses that count toward both high school and college graduation requirements.
-General education courses such as English, math and science are far and away the most popular courses taken by high school-aged students.
+General education courses such as English, maths, and science are far and away the most popular courses taken by high school-aged students.
 But others take advantage of non-core course offerings such as humanities, fine arts, and physical education, as well.
 The result is that students are graduating with an associate’s degree before they even graduate from high school.

 Baltimore County’s Diploma to Degree Program